ejnguyen1/cse15L-lab-report/lab-report3.md

 ❁❁$100–$200
 ❁under $100
 ```
 In this example, the file HandRLosAngeles.txt is searched, and the lines not containing "the" are returned.
-Lines containing capitalized "The" are included because the command isn't case sensitive.
+Lines containing capitalized "The" are included because the command is case sensitive.

 Here's another example:
 ![Image](https://user-images.githubusercontent.com/122569733/218238272-4eb2a75b-53b0-400b-a11d-5b724f55c814.png)